curl/curl/docs/INSTALL.md

 # Android

-When building curl for Android it's recommended to use a Linux environment since using curl's `configure` script is the easiest way to build curl for Android.
+When building curl for Android it's recommended to use a Linux/macOS environment since using curl's `configure` script is the easiest way to build curl for Android.
 Before you can build curl for Android, you need to install the Android NDK first.
 This can be done using the SDK Manager that is part of